apache/directory-fortress-core/README-CONFIG.md

 The A script refreshes the entire LDAP server DIT, which includes deletes of all entries under the suffix, recreating the DIT node structure, and re-adding of the config node.
 B just updates the configuration node with the new values, preserving all other data.

- * If you need to change an existing ldap system already in use by others, you may modify the values inside the fortress.properties directly, skipping the interim step of updating the ant properties files and re-running mvn install.
- * If the config node must be changed, use any general purpose ldapbrowser to mod its values.
-Fortress also has config apis to use (ConfigMgr) that add, update and delete configuration entries.
- * Fortress Web will soon have a configuration dialogue page for doing this.

  ### More notes:
- * Use caution when running the -Dload.file target with 'refreshLDAPData.xml' as that script also deletes all nodes the suffix before it reloads anew.
+ * Use caution when running the **refreshLDAPData.xml** script.
+It deletes all nodes below the suffix before readding.
- * Use the config node update script if you want to update values in the remote configuration without scrubbing data from the DIT.
- * Don't run refreshLDAPData.xml in production, run ConfigNodeUPdate.xml instead.
- * There is nothing stopping you from placing all properties inside the fortress.properties file and not the configuration node.
+ * To change values in a config node, use a general purpose ldapbrowser.
+Fortress has config apis for this (ConfigMgr) to perform CRUD on config data.
+ * Another option is to use a script like **ConfigNodeUpdate.xml** to perform the CRUD ops.
- * The idea is to minimize the number of locations where the same data must be stored.
+ * You can also *simply* place the properties inside the fortress.properties file (only).
+The idea is to minimize the number of locations where the same data must be stored.
 Imagine a network with hundreds, even thousands of fortress agents running.
- * We don't need to replicate the same data everywhere which is where remote config nodes are used.
+We don't need to replicate the same data everywhere which is where remote config nodes help.
- * Tailor these procedures to match your requirements.
- * For more info on which parameters are used where, look at the init-fortress-config target located inside the build.xml file.
+ * For more info on which parameters are used where, look at the **init-fortress-config** target located inside the [build.xml](build.xml) file.

  ___________________________________________________________________________________
   #### END OF README-CONFIG